KuvondikovNorpulat/KuvondikovNorpulat/README.md

 ## <samp>Hello World!</samp>

-<samp>I'm Kuvondikov Norpulat and a UZB-citizen, Uzbekistan 🇺🇿 and Muslim ☪️, currently I'm a Software Engineer in Tashkent, passionate about solving problems with technology and creating different solutions.
+<samp>I'm Kuvondikov Norpulat and a UZB-citizen, Uzbekistan 🇺🇿 and Muslim ☪️, currently I'm a Software Engineer in Tashkent and student of TUIT, passionate about solving problems with technology and creating different solutions.

 <samp>I'm also a content creator, I talk about technology, programming, soft skills, career challenges, tips and more.
 I always try to help people as much as possible, because a phrase I carry with me is "people need people".</samp>